antixenoinitiative/axiwiki/internals.md

 D-class Repair Limpet Controllers are generally recommended, as these weight less and use less power than all other classes.
 D-class Repair Limpet Controllers repair the same amount of hull damage as all other classes, but the trade-off is that D-class Repair Limpet Controllers have a shorter range than A- or B-class.
 The Repair Limpet Controller is primarily for self-repairs, and wingmates can come to you if they need help with repairs.

 Whilst Multi-function Limpet Controllers also include repair functionality, they do so at the cost of reduced capability and  extra weight and power consumption.
 For example, a 7A Universal Limpet Controller repairs the same amount of hull damage as a Class 5 Repair Limpet Controller (310 hull points), but has a mass of 125T and a power draw of 1.1MW.
-A 7D Repair Limpet Controller would fit in the same internal slot, repairs  almost 50% more for per limpet (450 hull points) and has a mass of only 32T and a power draw of 0.41MW.
+A 7D Repair Limpet Controller would fit in the same internal slot, repairs  almost 50% more per limpet (450 hull points) and has a mass of only 32T and a power draw of 0.41MW.

 ## Experimental Weapons Stabilizer
 This module comes in two classes, class 3 and class 5, increasing the experimental weapon limit by 1 and 2 respectively.